Associate Professor of Library and Information Studies

-Areas of expertise: information behavior, information literacy, usability, organization of information, web portal design, interface design, indexing, abstracting, qualitative research methods
+Information behavior, information literacy, usability, organization of information, Web portal design, interface design, indexing, abstracting, qualitative research methods

 Valerie M. Nesset, PhD

 Department of Library and Information Studies